gbro3n/garethrbrown.github.io/_posts/2022-01-18-api-versioning-and-basic-ui-authentication-with-openapi--swagger-swashbuckle--in--net-core-6.md

 Basic authentication can be included to protect the Swagger UI from being browsed by unauthorised party.
 This is a simple and secure mechanism for protecting the Swagger UI providing that the username and password is sent over HTTPS.

 This is of course optional.
 Note that this does not protect the API its self, only the Swagger UI.
+This middleware excludes requests from non localhost clients.

 **SwaggerAuthenticationMiddleware.cs**